Skip to main content

 Scope and Contents

-Series 1 includes the correspondence of the Provincial, documents related to membership, records of the Special Visitor sent from Rome that laid the groundwork for the foundation of the Maryland Province, and records of the Missouri Mission.
+Series 1 includes the correspondence of the Provincial, documents related to membership, records of the Special Visitor sent from Rome that laid the groundwork for the foundation of the Maryland Province, records of the Missouri Mission, and provincial meeting records.

 Materials on Slavery

-Some folders in this series contain references to slavery, slaveholding, and enslaved individuals.
-Some folders in this series contain documents addressing the Province's 1838 sale of 272 enslaved individuals.
+Some folders in this series contain references to slavery, slaveholding, and enslaved individuals, including documents addressing the Province's 1838 sale of more than 300 enslaved individuals.
 Relevant folders are noted in the finding aid.

 Arrangement